takelwerk/takelage-doc/doc/general/docker_workflow.md

 Then we use the above outlined workflow to create a new base image, for example `takelwerk/takelbase` which has python and systemd installed.
-Then we use the same pattern to develop our project based on that new base image.
+Then we use the same pattern to develop our project based on that new base image. takelage is built for the `amd64` and `arm64` cpu architectures.

 We can use any kind of base image, for example the base image that Google provides for its